cyjake/leoric/docs/querying.md

 ### Object Conditions

 Object conditions may sound familiar because it's a common approach of condition mapping in JavaScript, let alone in NoSQL databases like MongoDB.
-With object conditions, most of the simple conditions can be carried out by listing fields as key and values as, well, values.
+With object conditions, most of the simple conditions can be carried out by listing fields as keys and values as, well, values.
 The values can be extended as objects with `$operator`s as key, hence make comparison conditions possible as well.
 Here are a few examples of object conditions with primitive values:

 ```js
 Post.find({ id: 1 })